deconf/Analytics-Insights/readme.txt

 No, once the plugin is authorized and a default domain is selected the Google Analytics tracking code is automatically inserted in all webpages.

-= Some settings are missing in the video tutorial =

-We are constantly improving Analytics Insights, sometimes the video tutorial may be a little outdated.

 = How can I suggest a new feature, contribute or report a bug? =

 You can submit pull requests, feature requests, and bug reports on [our GitHub repository](https://github.com/deconf/analytics-insights).